hpc2n/softwareaccounting/docs/sams-software-updater.md

 Reset the path of <path> to be able to update the path.

-<path> uses SQL LIKE to update multiple paths.
+<path> uses GLOB to update multiple paths.

 ## --show-path=<path>

 Show software information about the <path>.

-<path> uses SQL LIKE to show multiple paths.
+<path> uses GLOB to show multiple paths.

 ## --show-paths